 Online abstract submission

 Abstracts may only be submitted online.
 Abstracts sent by email or by facsimile shall not be taken into consideration.
-Papers may be in the form of (a) a poster or (b) an oral presentation.
+Papers may be in the form of (a) an e-poster or (b) an oral presentation.
 The scientific committee shall decide on the form of presentation, following evaluation.
 The results of this evaluation shall be made known to the contact persons by email.
 For an abstract submission to be accepted, at least one (1) of the authors must complete his/ her conference registration.
 Users may submit additional papers, by logging on to their accounts.
 Abstract submissions are confirmed by email (“Delivery confirmation”).

 Intellectual property rights of the abstracts submitted online, as well as the legal liability for such submissions, shall remain with the authors, even after the submission.